You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 The Irish Rovers formed in 1963 in Toronto, Canada.
 This year's album celebrates their 50 Years of music with 73 songs including their chart-toppers, original rollicking numbers and signature Jigs and Reels.

-These Irish Music Award nominees all hail from Ireland.
-George Millar and his cousin Ian Millar are both from Ballymena, original member Wilcil McDowell is from Larne, Sean O'Driscoll is from Cork, and both John Reynolds and percussionist Fred Graham are from Belfast.
-This year, keyboardist Morris Crum and whistle/flute player Geoffrey Kelly who both regularly play on Rovers CDs and DVDs are accompanying the band on tour!
+All hail from Ireland with one exception.
+George Millar and his cousin Ian Millar are both from Ballymena, original member Wilcil McDowell is from Larne, Sean O'Driscoll is from Cork, percussionist Fred Graham is from Belfast, keyboardist Morris Crum is from Carnlough, fiddler Gerry O'Connor is from Dunlalk and whistle/flute player Geoffrey Kelly is from Scotland.

 "Like the famous Bushmills Irish Whiskey, The Irish Rovers continue to improve with age."
 Gaelic Hour, CHIN 97.9

 The story of The Irish Rovers (aka The Rovers) is one for the big screen; hosting three award-winning television series, topping the music charts again and again, several appearances as musical bank robbers on “The Virginian”, and more than 46 years of international recordings and touring their music around the world.
 The Irish Rovers themselves, were the inspiration for one of the world's best-known party anthems.
 The boys in the band have lived large.